-How is Periodontitis Treated?
+How Is Periodontitis Treated?

 Dr. Alger has built a highly effective non-surgical program to help patients treat, control and manage gum disease.
-Non-surgical treatment, such as scaling and root planning, is often the first step for many patients in their treatment journey.
+Non-surgical treatment, such as scaling and root planing, is often the first step for many patients in their treatment journey.

 - Removing any tartar from the roots that could not be removed with non-surgical treatment

-- Correcting damage that has been done to the jawbones surrounding the teeth, due to bacterial infection
+- Correcting damage that has been done to the jawbones surrounding the teeth due to bacterial infection

 Dr. Alger Can Restore Your Smile Back to Health!